-David was Managing Director of McPherson's Limited from 1995 to 2009 and prior to that, Managing Director of Cascade Group Limited.
-David also held senior positions with Elders IXL Limited and Castlemaine Tooheys Limited.
-David holds a degree in engineering, and prior to obtaining general management positions, held managerial roles in production management, finance and marketing.
-David is Chairman of Careers Training Group Pty Ltd.
+David was Managing Director of McPherson's Limited from 1995 to 2009 and prior to that was Managing Director of Cascade Group Limited for seven years.
+Before this David held senior positions with Elders IXL Limited and Castlemaine Tooheys Limited.
+David holds a degree in engineering and prior to obtaining general management positions held managerial roles in production management, finance and marketing.
+David is Chairman of Catalyst Education Pty Ltd.

-David is the Chairman of the Company's Nomination Committee and is a member of the Remuneration Committee.
+David is the Chairman of the Company's Nomination Committee and is a member of the Remuneration and Audit and Risk Committees.